 A salute to the also-rans of sport

-Nick Riewold is grabbing his opportunities again (Slattery Images)
+Nick Riewold is grabbing his opportunities again, despite predictions in 2012 that he may be on the downward slope.
+(Slattery Images)

 Joel Parkinson, the perennial place getter of the surf scene, finally clinched his first world title in Hawaii on Sunday, and officially avoided the title of being an ‘almost’.

 It must have been a massive sigh of relief.

 Here is a list of some unlucky sportspeople and teams who have been unfortunate enough to fit into this category: